Ayushb1234/Travel-Agent-App/README.md

-# Travel-Agent-App
-A tour and travel planner which is made up of multiple agents doing specific works and manage your tour within limit of your budget.

 # 🌍 Multi-Agent Travel Planner

 AI-powered **Travel Planning App** that generates personalized itineraries, optimizes budgets, and provides hotel & activity recommendations using **multi-agent collaboration**.